drhaynes/tinyrenderer-swift/README.md

 TinyRenderer is a pure software rasteriser implemented in Swift.

-The project is split into multiple playgrounds to illustrate various concepts.
+The project is split into multiple playground pages to illustrate various concepts.

 ### 1. Line Drawing